LuchaComics/comicscantina-django/docs/manual/tech_ops/prod_webapp.md

   # Allow essential outgoing traffic
   pass out quick on $ext_if proto tcp to any port $int_tcp_services pass out quick on $ext_if proto udp to any port $int_udp_services

+  # (PRIVATE NETWORK) Allow outbound Postgres traffic
+  pass out quick on $int_if proto tcp to any port $databaseports
   - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
   ```